Rockin' Around the Christmas Tree: Chart performance and sales

-The song reached over one million in digital downloads by 2016 according to Nielsen SoundScan, making it fifth on the list of all-time best-selling Christmas/holiday digital singles in SoundScan history.
-It has sold 1,170,000 copies in the United States as of December 2019.
+"Rockin' Around the Christmas Tree" reached over one million in digital downloads by 2016 according to Nielsen SoundScan, making it fifth on the list of all-time best-selling Christmas/holiday digital singles in SoundScan history.
+The song has sold 1,170,000 copies in the United States as of December 2019.
+On December 9, 2024, the Recording Industry Association of America certified "Rockin' Around the Christmas Tree" 7× Platinum for US sales of 7 million copies of the digital single.

 On the official UK Singles Chart, "Rockin' Around the Christmas Tree" peaked at No. 6 when it was released in the United Kingdom in 1962.
 In 2013, due to downloads, it became one of a number of songs to re-enter the UK Singles Chart near Christmastime each holiday season.
 The single peaked at No. 63 on Sunday, December 15, 2013.
 Then in 2017, it reached No. 9 on the UK Singles Chart, its highest chart position since 1963.
 On the week ending January 5, 2023, the song reached No. 4, peaking two places higher than its original release 61 years prior.